 ·Save time and money: Switching to another heat source will save you the time and money you spent on buying, splitting and stacking firewood.
 Participating in this program gives you a rebate of $1,500-$3,500.
 Depending on what you replace your stove with, that may cover most of the costs associated with the replacement.

 ·Stay warmer: Old wood stoves are inefficient and do not produce enough heat.
 Replacing your old stove can keep you warmer in the winter.

 ·Improve health: Exposure to wood smoke has been linked to short and long-term health issues such as asthma attacks, reduced lung functions and increased risk for cardiovascular disease.

 ·Increase safety: Many old wood stoves pose serious fire risks.
 Getting rid of your old wood stove can protect the safety of your family and your home.

 ·Promote community health: Old wood stoves are a major source of air pollution in Washington County.
 Replacing these stoves promotes community health and livability.

 In addition to the program application, participants must submit documentation demonstrating their household income.
-This can include a paystub, your most recent tax return, social security statements etc. Participants must also submit utility bills from the three winter months.
+This can include a paystub, your most recent tax return, social security statements etc. Participants must also submit utility bills from three recent months.